 Workshop: In addition to the lectures, the class will have a weekly computer workshop, in which students will have the opportunity to implement and explore the models described in class on a computer.
-The workshops will be entirely self contained, the goal being that every student will have successfully implemented the model by the end of the workshop.
+The workshops should be entirely self contained, the goal being that every student will have successfully implemented the model by the end of the workshop.
+Occasionally some groups may be asked to complete the task after the workshop.
 Regular times for workshops will be scheduled at the beginning of the semester.